Overview of Tax Forms for Sole Proprietorship

 Income Taxes for Sole Proprietorship

-- IRS Estimated Tax Forms and Instructions.
-Please note that this form says it is for individuals.
+Please note that the estimated tax form says it is for individuals.
 Since businesses that are sole proprietorships file taxes with the owner, this is the appropriate form for the sole proprietorship.
 Unless the sole proprietorship anticipates taking a loss, it should file estimated taxes or face paying penalties and interest.

 Employer's Share of Social Security, Medicare, Income Tax Withholding